Table of Contents

-Vehicles start from US $4,000 (see Drive the Americas for the latest deals), but if you don’t have this kind of cash, renting can also be cost effective.
-Hire a car from as little as $20,000 per day, and you might be able to negotiate a long-term hire discount.
+Vehicles start from US $4,000, but if you don’t have this kind of cash, renting can also be cost-effective.
+Hire a car for as little as $20,000 per day, and you might be able to negotiate a long-term hire discount.
 Arranging a vehicle in Santiago gives you more options and is likely to be cheaper, although aim to return the car to the initial pick-up point to save on expensive drop-off costs.

 Crossing into Argentina in a hired car requires a special permit (available at an additional cost) so investigate this if you’re planning on zig-zagging between the two.